Alex (footballer, born June 1982): Paris Saint-Germain

 On 27 January 2012, Alex joined Paris Saint-Germain for £4.2 million to reunite with his former manager Carlo Ancelotti.
 On his move, he publicly stated that the reason for it was that Chelsea manager André Villas-Boas had not given him enough playing time at the club.
 He was given the number 13 shirt, free since the departure of Sammy Traoré.

 On 12 February 2012, Alex made his debut for PSG in a 0–0 draw against Nice, where he made his first start before coming off for Christophe Jallet at half-time.
 The following week, on 19 February 2012, Alex scored a 30-yard goal from a lay-off free kick, his first goal for PSG, against Montpellier on a free-kick combination with compatriot Nenê, which the result was 2–2.
 On 8 April 2012, Alex scored the winning goal in the 61st minute in a 2–1 win over Olympique de Marseille.
 On 6 November 2012, in a Champions League match against Dinamo Zagreb, Alex scored the first goal of the match, a half-volley that evaded the reach of Dinamo goalkeeper Ivan Kelava after 16 minutes.

 On 3 August 2013, Alex scored the game-winning goal with the last kick of the game in PSG's 2–1 defeat of Bordeaux in the Trophée des Champions at the Stade d'Angondjé in Libreville, Gabon.

-A.C.
-Milan
+AC Milan

 On 5 June 2014, Alex signed for Milan on free transfer when his contract with PSG expired.
 He made his competitive debut on 31 August in their first match of the new Serie A season, a 3–1 home win over Lazio in which he deflected Antonio Candreva's shot into his own net.
 Alex scored his first Milan goal in a 3–2 loss to Sassuolo on 17 May 2015.
 On 31 January 2016, Alex scored a diving header in the Derby della Madonnina.

 On 25 May 2016, club owner Silvio Berlusconi announced his departure, along with those of Phillippe Mexes, Kevin-Prince Boateng and Mario Balotelli.

 In December 2016, Alex announced his retirement as a player.